aleksve/ischedule/README.md

     run_pending()
 ```

+**Timing Precision**
+Deviations from the scheduled time were thoroughly tested.
+In a typical 1-minute run, the median deviation is below 0.2 milliseconds, and maximum deviations is below 4 milliseconds.
+Larger deviations in startup time, on the order of tens of milliseconds, are sometimes observred.

 **Feedback**

 Issues and suggestions can be submitted to https://github.com/aleksve/ischedule/issues.
 If you use and like this project, please consider [adding a star on GitHub](https://github.com/aleksve/ischedule).